MarcoHG/k22b/readme.md

 Target is the FRDM-K22 board.
 Initially the debug port will be UART1 as it can by access using OSDA.

+## Completed Init sequence 0.1.4
+- Encoder position is int32_t and is updated at PIT
+- Init sequence uses global settings

 ## Added QUAD setting 0.1.3
 - added FTM2 for QuadDecoder
 - added structure to input parameters from serial console